NEW Health Charlestown

 - We accept most public and private health insurance plans.
 NEW Health provides services to all regardless of ability to pay.
 Click here to learn more about discounts that may be available to you.

-NEW Health is committed to improving the quality of life for the people we serve by providing high quality healthcare that is consumer oriented, culturally appropriate, neighborhood-based, affordable, and produces positive outcomes.
+North End Waterfront Health (NEW Health) is committed to improving the quality of health and life for the residents of Boston’s North End, Waterfront, Charlestown and the for the people we serve by providing high quality health care that is consumer oriented, culturally appropriate, neighborhood-based, affordable, and produces positive outcomes.